 We have given careful accounts of the DT and MP approaches to individualised treatment choice.
 The DT approach is simple in the extreme, and selects the treatment strategy that maximises the number of recoveries.
 In contrast, the MP approach fixates on philosophically questionable and unknowable counterfactual concepts, and when its recommendations differ from those of DT will lead to fewer recoveries.
 This has been illustrated in a number of examples.

 One feature of the MP approach is the combination of experimental and observational data.
-When some very strong, and practically implausible, conditions are satisfied, this permits identification of the distribution of a special covariate, the intention to treat (ITT).
-As with any other covariate whose distribution is known, this can then feed back to tighten the MP inferences.
-But it would be better to observe this---or any other---covariate in the target patient, which would then lead to better results from the DT point of view.
-In particular we have shown that, in just those very special cases that use of ITT leads to point identification of the MP probabilities of benefit and of harm, knowledge of the target patient's ITT value allows perfect prediction of the outcome under at least one of the treatment interventions, and so to a trivial solution to the decision problem.
+When some very strong conditions are satisfied, this permits identification of the distribution of a special covariate, the preferred treatment (PT).
+As with any other covariate whose distribution is known, this can then feed back to tighten the MP interval inferences.